Rodrigues scops owl

-The Rodrigues scops owl (Otus murivorus), also known as Rodrigues owl, Rodrigues lizard owl, Leguat's owl, or (somewhat misleadingly) Rodrigues little owl, was a small owl.
-It lived on the Mascarene island of Rodrigues, but it is nowadays extinct.
+The Rodrigues scops owl (Otus murivorus), also known as Rodrigues owl, Rodrigues lizard owl, Leguat's owl, or (somewhat misleadingly) Rodrigues little owl, is an extinct species of small owl.
+It lived on the Mascarene island of Rodrigues before going extinct.
 It is part of the three Mascarene owls, formerly classified in the genus Mascarenotus, although they are now classified in the genus Otus.
 Like many of the Mascarene land-birds, the genus was a distinct relative to South-East Asian taxa, in this case apparently being a descendant of the direct ancestor of the Oriental scops owl.
 This insular scops owl had evolved gigantism, becoming twice as large and four times heavier than its continental ancestor.

 Taxonomy

 It is sometimes assumed that Leguat mentioned this bird in his 1708 memoir, but this seems to be in error; Julien Tafforet gave a good description in 1726, however.
 The Rodrigues bird, which Tafforet compared to the petit-duc, the Eurasian scops owl (and not, as often assumed to the little owl, the chouette chevêche), was more arboreal than its congeners and fed on small birds and "lizards" (small specimens of the Rodrigues day gecko and the Rodrigues giant day gecko).
 A monotonous call was given in good weather.

 Considering the bird's likely relationships as evidenced by the subfossil bones discovered later, and the detailed description of the related Mauritius scops owl, the Rodriguez bird was as large as a good-sized Australian boobook, with females reaching the size of a long-eared owl, and had ear tufts like an Otus owl and nearly naked legs.

 In the original description, Milne-Edwards referred the bones to a Strix owl, mistakenly assuming that Tafforet had described a species of the tuftless owl genera.
 One larger tibiotarsus was assigned by him to the same sort of bird, but not described further.
 Günther & E. Newton, in their discussion of additional bones, quite logically assigned this bone to a female of this species, given that the small size of the island seems to preclude two competing similar species of owl to coexist.
 Rothschild, however, described the larger bone as type of what he assumed was a miniature eagle owl, Bubo leguati.
 It is nowadays accepted that the assignment to sex by Günther & Newton was correct.

 In 2018, a DNA study by Louchart and colleagues found that the Mascarenotus owls grouped among species of Otus (the scops owls), and therefore belonged to that genus.
 The cladogram below shows the placement of the Rodrigues owl: